kekmodel/gym-tictactoe-zero/README.md

 # TicTacToe
-Make an environment for reinforcement learning using gym.
+Environment for reinforcement learning using gym.